Why Visibility Beats Technical Skills for Security Career Growth

 The work doesn't speak for itself—you do

-No, the most important things are doing an excellent job and being a positive part of your team.
-But right after those, it’s ‘making sure people are aware of the work you are doing’.
+But right after those it’s ‘making sure people are aware of the work you are doing’.

 Pull up your last few weeks of completed work